nicholasadamou/down-to-network/README.md

 ## ⛓️ Dependencies / Limitations

 Since the app does not integrate with IBM w3, the application requires already on-boarded IBMer's to sign up though the app itself.
-If the application utilized w3 we could have integrated an already on-boarded IBMer into the application itself.

 ## 🚀 Future Scope